 Failure to submit all required documents, fees and information will disqualify the entry from participation in this year's contest.

-Initially all designs submitted (up to a maximum of 50) will be evaluated largely based upon viewing the Designer's Perspective Video by a number of Canadian judges all acting independently of each other.
+Initially, all designs submitted will be evaluated primarily based upon viewing the Designer's Perspective Video, as well as the ruleset provided, by a number of Canadian judges all acting independently of each other.
 Each judge will make the evaluation based upon his own personal experience and expertise.
 The judges are game connoisseurs from all across Canada.

-All submissions that do not become semi-finalists will receive a summary of the judge's evaluations shortly after the Finalists are announced on the FallCon website (July 2019).
+All submissions that do not become finalists will receive a summary of the judge's evaluations shortly after the Finalists are announced on the FallCon website (July 2020).
 The summary will be an anonymous compilation of the scores and the comments from all the judges.

-All finalist designs (up to, but not necessarily a maximum of 6) will be evaluated by a round table panel of judges by both Interactivity Boardgame Cafe in Vancouver and FallCon in Calgary.
+All finalist designs (up to, but not necessarily a maximum of 6) will be evaluated by groups of judges from FallCon and other game evaluators from across Canada.
 The finalist judges will have access to a summary of the evaluations done by the Video Judges.